SkylineCommunications/dataminer-docs/connector-help/connector_help/Teracom_Site_View_Manager.md

 ## Configuration

-This driver uses a **virtual** connection and does not require any input during element creation.
+This connector uses a **virtual** connection and does not require any input during element creation.

 ## How to Use